Kington Rural: History

 By the early 1890s Kington parish comprised an area of 8313 acre in 1890, and 8028 acre in 1895, and still divided into the five townships, in the hundred of Huntington, and had an 1891 population of 2,086.
 It was part of the Eardisley and Kington polling district and electoral division of the county council, and was the centre of its own county court district, and petty sessional division.
 The Kington petty sessional division also covered the parishes or townships of Brilley, Byton, Combe, Eardisley, Lower Harpton, Huntington, Kinsham, Knill, Lyonshall, Pembridge, Rodd, Nash and Little Brampton, Stapleton and Frog [Ford] Street, Staunton on Arrow, and Titley.

-From 1829 Kington town and country areas had been administered by a Board of Commissioners, under the Kington Improvement Act.
-From 1894, under the 1894 Local Government Act, the parish was divided by the establishment of a Kington Urban District Council for the town, and Kington Rural District Council, a separate entity for the rural area.
+From 1829 Kington town and country areas had been administered by a board of commissioners, under the Kington (Herefordshire) Improvement Act 1829.
+From 1894, under the Local Government Act 1894, the parish was divided by the establishment of a Kington Urban District Council for the town, and Kington Rural District Council, a separate entity for the rural area.
 The urban district covered 859 acre, and the urban and rural population in 1891 was 2,086.
 The council for Kington Rural met in the town of Kington.
 Within Kington Rural there were 195 houses and a population of 877.
 Housing was constructed with stone from local quarries such as those at Hergest and Bradnor.
 A quarry was opened at the Hergest mill estate in 1889–90, providing "first-class building stone".
 The Kington Union workhouse could accommodate 150 paupers, but held about 50, and also housed the officers of the establishment.
 The Victoria Cottage Hospital in Kington, "intended for the reception of poor people living in Kington and its [rural] neighbourhood" and supported by voluntary subscriptions, was a red brick building erected in 1887 at a cost of £1,200.
 The hospital contained six beds, and in 1894 treated 41 people.
 Kingswood, to the south from Kington town, purchased in 1868, was divided, largely cleared and cultivated, with some "neat villa residences" erected.